 Due Dates (Anticipated): March 2027 (Full application submission deadline, projected)

-Summary: Fellowships for scholars outside NYC to conduct Jewish Studies research onsite at NYPL, with Fordham University affiliation, for the 2026–2027 academic year.
+Summary: Supports scholars from outside NYC to conduct on-site research in Jewish Studies at NYPL’s Dorot Jewish Division, with Fordham University affiliation and public engagement.

-The Fordham-NYPL Research Fellowships in Jewish Studies is a collaborative program between Fordham University’s Jewish Studies Program and The New York Public Library, designed to support advanced research in Jewish Studies.
-The fellowship offers short-, mid-, and long-term residency opportunities at the NYPL, particularly within the Dorot Jewish Division, for the 2026–2027 academic year.
-Fellows receive an affiliation with Fordham University, access to NYPL’s research collections, and are expected to present their research both publicly and in a faculty seminar at Fordham.
+The Fordham-NYPL Research Fellowships in Jewish Studies are a collaborative initiative between Fordham University’s Jewish Studies Program and The New York Public Library.
+The program offers short-, mid-, and long-term fellowships to support scholars from outside the New York City metropolitan area who wish to conduct in-depth, on-site research using the resources of the NYPL’s Dorot Jewish Division.
+Fellows receive an affiliation with Fordham University and are expected to engage with the academic community by delivering a public presentation and a faculty seminar at Fordham.
+The program aims to facilitate research projects that rely on NYPL’s unique Jewish Studies collections.